Dispader/manifesto/README.md

 ### Prerequisites

-The plugin only affects configurations for the `java` and/or `war` plugins, and only produces meaningful results for Git projects.
+The plugin only affects configurations for the `groovy`, `java`, and `war` plugins; and only produces meaningful results for Git projects.

 ### Configuration